This is my review of the Chamonix Snowboards brand and their Lognan model in particular.

 Chamonix is an outdoor gear brand that offers a range of sporting equipment for men and women.
 They have quite a few different snowboards that cover a range of styles and have good clothing for snowboarding as well.

 The brand was founded in 2017, and one of its central concepts was to make snowboarding more accessible.
 This means that the company’s primary intention was to create cheap snowboards to get more people on the mountain.

 Chamonix is one of the most affordable snowboard brands in the game, and if you are looking to get your first setup, it’s an excellent option to explore.
 Every one of their boards falls into the budget category, and it’s very easy to appreciate a low price tag.

 The tradeoff for budget equipment generally shows up in lower quality and performance.
 I wouldn’t say that Chamonix boards are of poor quality, but they do lack high-end performance.

 That factor alone keeps me from recommending the brand to experienced riders who have specific needs and preferences out of their snowboards.
 However, if you are just learning how to ride, a Chamonix board could be the perfect match.

 Chamonix makes snowboards for men, women, and kids.
 They have options for nearly every style of riding, and the number of models they offer separates this company from other brands that offer budget boards.

 The Lognan is one of the most popular models and offers all-mountain performance.
 We’ll take a closer look at that model below.
-The Chemin is a fun powder board that features a swallowtail for a little extra float in the deep stuff.
+The Chemin is a fun powder snowboard that features a swallowtail for a little extra float in the deep stuff.